ideal-postcodes/address-finder-bundled/README.md

 This package exports polyfilled, minified copies of `address-finder` in various formats available on npm and various JavaScript CDNs.
 It can be readily [dropped in](#usage) on a page without transpilation of `address-finder`.

-If you intend to incorporate the browser client in your own bundle, please use [`address-finder`](https://github.com/ideal-postcodes/address-finder) as your `package.json` dependency.
+If you intend to incorporate the browser client in your own bundle, please use [`core-browser`](https://github.com/ideal-postcodes/core-browser) in your `package.json`.

 ## Download